Dasharo/presentations/dug_4_osfv.md

 * Reworked keywords for parsing and moving around in the Dasharo menus (see:
   `lib/bios/menus`)
-    - better code readability reduced duplicate keywords
+    - better code readability, reduced duplicated keywords
     - improved reliability (entering to the desired menus, even if something changes in menus, such as new options gets added)
 * Added CI checks